Geometry of knots in real projective $3$-space: The geometry and topology of

+\begin{definition} A knot which has a diagram with no crossings will be called an \textbf{unknot}.
+Similarly a link which has a diagram with no crossings will be called a \textbf{unlink}. \end{definition}

-One of the first differences that one can observe between classical knot theory and projective knot theory is, there are two different candidates which deserve to be regarded as \say{unknot} in $\mathbb{R}P^3$.
+One of the first differences between classical knot theory and projective knot theory is, there are two different candidates which deserve to be regarded as \say{unknots} in $\mathbb{R}P^3$.
+We call them the \say{affine} and \say{projective} unknots.
+Refer to Figure 4.
+Notice that any unlink can only have atmost one projective unknot as a component.

-\begin{definition} A knot $K$ is said to be affine, if it is disjoint from some projective plane in $\mathbb{R}P^3$. \end{definition}
+\begin{definition} A knot $K$ is said to be affine, if it is disjoint from some asymptotic projective plane in $\mathbb{R}P^3$. \end{definition}

 \begin{remark}

 \begin{enumerate}